rawfurrahman1423/IMDB-ratings-app/README.md

-This is an app to find movie ratings using the movie's name.
+This is an app to find movie ratings and other basic information using the movie's name.